-The revenues and expenditures of the budgeted operating funds presented in the following table are derived from the Commonwealth's audited statutory basis financial statements for fiscal 2000 through 2004 Projections for fiscal 2005 have been prepared by the Executive Office for Administration and Finance.
+The revenues and expenditures of the budgeted operating funds presented in the following table are derived from the Commonwealth's audited statutory basis financial statements for fiscal 2000 through 2004.
+The projections for fiscal 2005 have been prepared by the Executive Office for Administration and Finance.
 The financial information presented includes all Budgeted Operating Funds of the Commonwealth.
+When the status of a fund has changed during this period, prior years have been restated to conform to the fiscal 2001 budget.
 For fiscal 2002, the Commonwealth reported 63 budgeted operating funds.
-The fiscal 2003 GAA and the fiscal 2004 GAA included provisions closing certain funds.
-Effective June 30, 2003, 48 funds were closed.
+Fund closure legislation was included in the fiscal 2003 GAA and the fiscal 2004 GAA.
+Effective as of June 30, 2003, 48 funds have been closed.
 Additional funds have been transferred off-budget.
-Thirteen Budgeted Operating Funds remained as of July 1, 2004, which include the General Fund, the Highway Fund, the Stabilization Fund, the Tax Reduction Fund, the Temporary Holding Fund, the Intragovernmental Service Fund, the Workforce Training Fund, the Inland Fisheries and Game Fund, the Massachusetts Tourism Fund, the Children's and Seniors' Health Care Assistance Fund, the Collective Bargaining Reserve Fund, the Division of Energy Resources Credit Trust Fund and the Federal Medicaid Assistance Percentage Escrow Fund.
+There are 13 Budgeted Operating Funds remaining as of July 1, 2004, which include the General Fund, the Highway Fund, the Stabilization Fund, the Tax Reduction Fund (which is inactive), the Temporary Holding Fund, the Intragovernmental Service Fund, the Workforce Training Fund, the Inland Fisheries and Game Fund, the Massachusetts Tourism Fund, the Children's and Seniors' Health Care Assistance Fund, the Collective Bargaining Reserve Fund (which is inactive), the Division of Energy Resources Credit Trust Fund and the Federal Medicaid Assistance Percentage Escrow Fund.